silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 ## In progress

+- _A Brief History of Time_, by Stephen Hawking
 - _100 Things Every Designer Needs to Know About People_, by Susan Wienschenk
 - _Ultra-Processed People_, by Chris van Tulleken
 - _Children of the New World_, by Alexander Weinstein[^AfterYang]